 Students who wish to apply for a Federal Direct Loan should complete the following documents.
 Financial aid is awarded after all documents are submitted and you are at least provisionally accepted into a degree program.

 Free Application for Federal Student Aid (FAFSA):

-The FAFSA is a required federal form that determines a student’s initial eligibility for federal student aid.
-Please use your prior year’s federal tax return to file.
-Barry University’s school code is 001466.
-The FAFSA should be completed electronically athttps://fafsa.ed.gov.
+The FAFSA is a federal form that determines a student’s initial eligibility for federal student aid.
+The FAFSA can be completed electronically athttps://fafsa.ed.gov.
 Barry’s Federal School Code is 001466.

 Once your FAFSA is filed, you will receive a Student Aid Report (SAR) from the Federal Processor.
 Please review your SAR carefully and make any required corrections.

 Federal Direct Loan Master Promissory Note/Loan Entrance Counseling:

 The Master Promissory Note is a contract between the student and the U.S. Department of Education to repay your federal loans according to the terms indicated in the MPN.
 Students can complete a promissory note online athttps://studentloans.ed.gov.
 First-time borrowers must also complete loan entrance counseling.

 Complete a Federal Direct Loan Master Promissory Note (MPN) online athttps://studentloans.ed.gov.
 Once on this site, please select the link, “Complete Loan Agreement”, then select the subsidized/unsubsidized loan option.
 Follow the steps to complete the MPN.
 If you are experiencing technical difficulties signing the MPN, please contact the Department of Education's Student Loan Support Center at 800-557-7394.